jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _The sooner you start to code, the longer the program will take._ — Roy Carlson

+_When we set out to write software, we never know enough._ ― Eric Evans

 _Furious activity is no substitute for understanding._ — H. H. Williams

 _Weeks of coding can save you hours of planning._ — Unknown